eltoroit/LDS_Interview/interview.md

 **EL TORO:** LDS is just Lightning Data Service

-**READER:** Ok, thanks… you were saying?
+**READER:** Ok, thanks...
+Please continue.

 **EL TORO:** Oh yes, you can get access to Apex or LDS.
-You will use Apex if you want to bring a list of records, but if you need to work with only one record, for example to create a new record or if you have the ID of an existing record, then you can use LDS which has many benefits including:
+You will use Apex if you want to bring a list of records, but if you need to work with only one record, for example, to create a new Contact or if you have the ID of an existing MyObject__c, then you can use LDS which has many benefits including:

 - Data is cached.
 If multiple components in the page need to get access to the same record, the server will only be contacted once.
 - If two components on the same page use the same record and one of those components makes a change to the record, then the other component(s) will be notified.